-Programmatic consultation is necessary under Section 7 of the ESA to ensure that NWP 12-authorized activities are not likely to jeopardize the continued existence of listed species. - 11.
-TC Energy is the project proponent for the proposed Keystone XL pipeline, a massive tar sands pipeline that would travel nearly 1,200 miles from Canada to Nebraska.
+- 10. TC Energy is the project proponent for the proposed Keystone XL pipeline, a massive tar sands pipeline that would travel nearly 1,200 miles from Canada to Nebraska.
 In 2017, TC Energy submitted three preconstruction notifications to the Corps for Keystone XL, which listed all of the waterways the project would cross in Montana, South Dakota, and Nebraska, respectively.
-But in response, the Corps issued two verifications-one for the Yellowstone River in Montana and one for the Cheyenne River in South Dakota-that failed to evaluate the adverse effects of the hundreds of other water crossings, as NWP 12 requires.
+But in response, the Corps issued two verifications-one for Montana and one for South Dakota-that were limited to one river crossing each and failed to evaluate the adverse effects of the hundreds of other water crossings, as NWP 12 requires.
 As for Nebraska, the Corps notified TC Energy that no Corps review or approval was necessary for the state, even though the pipeline would cross hundreds of waterbodies there.
-As such, the Corps' verifications and approvals of Keystone XL violated Section 404(e) and the terms and conditions of NWP 12 because the Corps failed to analyze whether the impacts would be more than minimal, either individually or cumulatively.
-The Corps also failed to conduct the required project-specific ESA Section 7 consultation when it verified the use of NWP 12 for water crossings in Montana and South Dakota, and never considered the impacts to listed species for the hundreds of water crossings in Nebraska.
+As such, the Corps' verifications and approvals of Keystone XL violated section 404(e) and the terms and conditions of NWP 12 because the Corps failed to analyze whether the impacts would be more than minimal, either individually or cumulatively. - 11.
+Plaintiffs therefore seek a declaration that the Corps' issuance of NWP 12 violated NEPA and the CWA, and that its use of NWP 12 to approve Keystone XL violated the CWA and NWP 12 itself.

-- 12. The Corps has since "suspended" the NWP verifications for the Yellowstone River and Cheyenne River crossings; however, those verifications could be reinstated at any time.
-Additionally, there is no indication that the Corps has altered its actual or tacit approval of TC Energy's use of NWP 12 for the hundreds of other water crossings in Montana, South Dakota, and Nebraska. - 13.
-Plaintiffs therefore seek a declaration that the Corps' issuance of NWP 12 violated NEPA, the CWA, and the ESA, and that its use of NWP 12 to approve Keystone XL violated the CWA, NWP 12 itself, and the ESA.
 Plaintiffs seek vacatur of the Corps' approval of Keystone XL using NWP 12, and an injunction against any construction of Keystone XL or further approvals of the project under NWP 12.